Table of contents

 Building Heads

-Heads buils should be fully reproducible on any Linux-ish system (OSX build is not supported).
-If you don’t get the same hashes as reported on the release page, please file an issue against the reproducible build milestone.
+Heads builds will eventiually be fully reproducible again on any Linux-ish system (OSX build is not supported).
+If you don’t get the same hashes as reported on the release page, please search/file an issue with the reproducible build milestone.

-With a vanilla Debian 9 or Ubuntu 16.04 install, such as a digitalocean droplet, you need to first install some support tools.
-This takes a short while, so get a cup of coffee and install host build requirements packages as specified here
+With a vanilla Debian 11/12 or Ubuntu 20.04/23.04 install, such as a digitalocean droplet, you need to first install some support tools.
+This takes a short while, so get a cup of coffee and install host build requirements packages as specified by apt calls here

 Clone the tree: